tranvinhduc/abe/README.md

 # ABE
-This is an implementation of the paper "A Ciphertext-Policy Attribute-based Encryption Scheme With Optimized Ciphertext Size, Fast Decryption And More".
+This is an implementation of the paper "Decentralized Ciphertext-Policy Attribute-based Encryption Schemes For Lightweight Devices".